eneam/mboxviewer/ReadMe.markdown

 Changes
 ---

+v 1.0.3.33

+ - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancement requests;
+ - Enhanced the index file reader to check file integrity to avoid MBox Viewer crash.;
+ - Updated User Manual to describe new and updated features.;

 v 1.0.3.32

  - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancement requests;